 Advocacy Tip of the Day: YP! leaders produce daily (weekdays) advocacy tips which are posted on Facebook.
-We recently started to code these tips with #YPAdvocacyTips.
+These tips are coded with #YPAdvocacyTips.

 AMPLIFY-NY: Beginning in 2017, this initiative provides opportunities for young people with disabilities to speak up, build skills and prepare to take on leadership roles through regional youth leadership forums and supported leadership activities.
 Parents and caregivers also have the opportunity to attend educational sessions to assist them in continuing to help set the stage for young people with disabilities to Lead On.
 This 5-year grant is funded through the Developmental Disabilities Planning Council (DDPC).
 For more information, click here.